Rodolphe-Auguste d'Ornano: Career

-At the age of 18, he joined the diplomatic corps of King Louis-Philippe and worked at the French embassies in Dresden and London, but had to leave the diplomatic service because of his ties to his cousin Napoleon III.
+At the age of 18, he joined the diplomatic corps of King Louis-Philippe and worked at the French embassies in Dresden and Westminster, but had to leave the diplomatic service because of his ties to his cousin Napoleon III.
 Following his time in the diplomatic corps, he took up literary work, as well as historical and political journalism.
 He traveled extensively around Europe, including to Corsica, the birthplace of the Bonapartes and the d'Ornanos.

 After Napoleon III came to power in the Second French Empire, he was appointed prefect of the Yonne department, serving from 1851 to 1853 before becoming Deputy of Yonne to the Legislative Assembly, serving from 1853 until his death in 1865.

 At the imperial court, he served as Chamberlain and master of ceremonies.
 Napoleon III gave him a commandery with the star of the Legion of Honour, the count also had many high foreign decorations.